Hiravijaya

-Hiravijaya (1526–1595), also known as Muni Hiravijayji and Hiravijay Suri, was a high priest of the Tapa Gaccha monastic order, following the Jain Svetambara tradition.
+Hiravijaya (1526–1595), also known as Muni Hiravijayji and Hiravijay Suri, was a high priest of the Tapa Gaccha monastic order, following the Jain Śvetāmbara tradition.
 He is known for propounding the Jain philosophy to Mughal Emperor Akbar and turning him towards vegetarianism.

 Early life and monkhood

 Hiravijaya was born in a Jain Oswal family in Palanpur in Gujarat in 1527.
 His parents had died when he was still an infant, and he was brought up by his two elder sisters.
 He became the disciple of a Jain monk, Vijayadana Suri in 1540 at the age of 13, and a new name Hira Harsh was given to him.
 He was taken to Devagiri – a center of Sanskrit learning in those days, for further education.
 He successively won the title of Pandit in 1550, Upadhyaya in 1552 and Suri in 1553.
-This last title he won at Sirohi.
-Hence-forth he was known as Hiravijaya Suri.
-In 1556 when his guru died, the Svetambara Tapa Gaccha community of Gujarat selected him as their Acharya (head of congregation).
+This last title he won at Sirohi and became an Acharya.
+Hence-forth he was known as Acharya Hiravijayasuri.
+In 1556 when his guru died, the Śvetāmbara Tapa Gaccha community of Gujarat selected him as their Acharya (head of congregation).
 At that time there was a large community of around 2,000 students studying under him.